-All transactions on the Celo blockchain incur one or more fees.
-These fees help ensure the Celo blockchain is maintained and secure.
+All blockchain transactions incur one or more fees.
+These fees help ensure the network is maintained and secure.

 Fees are always displayed clearly in Valora, so there are no surprises or hidden costs.
-While fees fluctuate with the demand on the Celo Network, currently, most fees are less than $0.001 USD.
+Please note that fees may fluctuate based on how much traffic is happening on the network.

-Continue reading to learn about the different types of fees you may see while using Valora.
+Continue reading to learn about the different fees you may see while using Valora.

-The Celo Network has minimal transaction fees that go towards supporting the security and speed of transactions.
+Network fees support the security and speed of transactions.
 Valora does not collect these fees; fees go directly to the validators supporting the network and the Celo Community Fund.

 Other Fees (third parties)